UPES Integrated LLB Admissions 2025

-The Consortium of NLUs usually conducts the Common Law Admission Test (CLAT) exam on the first Sunday in the month of December.
-Considering this, the CLAT 2026 exam is expected to be held on December 06.
-2025.
-The CLAT exam will be held in offline mode, and the exam timings will be from 2 pm to 4 pm.
+The Consortium of NLUs usually conducts the Common Law Admission Test (CLAT) exam on December 7, 2025.
+The CLAT exam will be held in offline mode, and the exam timings is from 2 pm to 4 pm.
 Candidates can check the complete schedule below.

 ---|---|

-The registrations for CLAT exam 2026 will begin tentatively in the first week of July 2025.
-The CLAT 2026 application form will be available online at the official website, consortiumofnlus.ac.in.
+The CLAT 2026 application process commenced on August 1, 2025.
+The CLAT 2026 registration window is activated online at the official website, consortiumofnlus.ac.in.
+The deadline to complete the CLAT 2026 registration is October 31, 2025.
 Eligible candidates can register themselves using their mobile number and email address.
-The application form for CLAT 2026 can be filled in fives steps as mentioned below.
+The application form for CLAT 2026 can be filled out in five steps as mentioned below.

 Enter personal information - name, date of birth, photo, phone number, email, caste status etc.